9eck0/IDesktopWallpaper-dotNet/README.md

 All functionalities related to the scope of wallpaper and slideshow manipulations are available, to the extent provided by IDesktopWallpaper's associated coclass implementation.
 The coclass implementation of [AdvanceSlideshow](https://docs.microsoft.com/en-us/windows/win32/api/shobjidl_core/nf-shobjidl_core-idesktopwallpaper-advanceslideshow) method has been restricted in functionality, not being able to specify a particular monitor, nor advancing backwards in direction.<br/>
-More implementation restrictions suci as this one are possible, depending on the version of Windows this is run on.
+More implementation restrictions such as this one are possible, depending on the version of Windows this is run on.

 # TODO
 - making this repo more presentable after this initial creation phase